Theopropus elegans

 Theopropus elegans, common name banded flower mantis, is a species of praying mantis native to Southeast Asia.

 Until their first moult, nymphs have red and black exoskeletons that aid them in ant mimicry.
-They are green and white starting at their second instar and adults are similar in size and appearance to Creobroter species.
-Adult females are up to 5 cm in length while males only grow to 3 cm long, due to the sexual dimorphism common in mantises.
-Both sexes have green and white spots with bright orange hind wings and a large white transverse stripe on the forewings.
+They are green and white starting at their second instar, and adults are similar in size and appearance to Creobroter species.
+Adult females are up to 5 cm in length, while males only grow to 3 cm long, due to the sexual dimorphism common in mantises.
+Both sexes have green and white spots with bright orange hind wings and a large, white, transverse stripe on the forewings.

-Individual T. elegans hatched from a single ootheca and reared under the same conditions can show color variation between red, green, and yellow tones.
+Individuals of T. elegans hatched from a single ootheca and reared under the same conditions can show color variation between red, green, and yellow tones.
 Individuals can also change their color in as little as a week.